bus-strat-analytics/MSIN0093-syllabus/README.md

 | 8    | Data-based businesses    | Observational data I  | ProLinked—Estimating the Effect of Recommendations        |
 | 9    | Diversification          | Observational data II | RevCo's Shopper's Club—Acquisition Synergies              |
 | 10   | The strategy leader      | Data ethics           |                                                           |

+## Datasets and Data Repositories
+If you want to look for an existing dataset for various assignments, I have assembled an list of [data sources](https://github.com/bus-strat-analytics/data-sources) you can use as an initial point for your search.

+I encourage you to explore these data sources.
+There are many interesting datasets here that will pull your project ideas in different directions (and move you away from the standard Kaggle dataset).

 ## Recommended Books
 There are no required books assigned for class.
 Here is a selection of books to complement what you will see during the term.